SteffenBlake/FarmersMarket/README.md

 - [ ] Add keybind for `/harvest` command to teleport to your garden
 - [ ] Learn how to use AHK's UI stuff to create an actual interactable UI to modify all the config values
 - [ ] Perhaps maybe figure out a way to use search mechanisms to find out suggested prices for things, and cache them?
+- [ ] Support all the other remaining mods!